pranta123456/text-generation-framework/README.md

-# char-rnn-keras
+# Text Generation

-Multi-layer recurrent neural networks for training and sampling from texts, inspired by [karpathy/char-rnn](https://github.com/karpathy/char-rnn).
+This is a text generation framework for training various model and sampling from text.

+### Supported Models

+* Statefull LSTM
+* GPT [Coming]

 ### Requirements

-This code is written in Python 2, and it requires the [Keras](https://keras.io) deep learning library.
+This code is written in Python 3, and it requires the PyTorch deep learning library.

 ### Usage

 All input data should be placed in the `data/` directory.
-The example `input.txt` is taken from the [Nottingham Dataset (Cleaned)](https://github.com/jukedeck/nottingham-dataset).

 To train the model with default settings:
 ```bash